KunjMori/Modern-Portfolio/README.md

 ## 💬 Support

-For support, customization help, or feature requests — please leave a comment on the ThemeForest item page or reach out via the contact form on our profile.
+For support, customization help, or feature requests — please leave a comment on the item page or reach out via the contact form on our profile.

 ---